 Numerous scientific reviews have found that marijuana is extremely effective at relieving nerve pain.
 In the literature, two cannabinoid receptors, CB1 and CB2, are of particular interest.
 When activated, these receptors help manage pain through the nervous system.

-Marijuana Pills vs Vaporizing vs CBD Oil: Which One is Better?
+Marijuana Edibles vs Vaporizing vs CBD Oil: Which One is Better?

 Patients who are eligible for medical marijuana are often overwhelmed with options from marijuana pills, vaporizers, CBD oil, edibles, and much more.
 To further complicate the issue, these compounds are often not standardized, and vary in both CBD and THC potency.